sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 Flex API uses Stripe secret key to make payment-related requests when transaction moves forward.
 The client app needs to use Stripe publishable key to run stripe.js script.
-That script has two main functions, it has fraud detection build in and it is also used to save sensitive information directly to Stripe.
-E.g. credit card number is saved directly to Stripe.
+That script has two main
+functions: it has fraud detection built in, and it is also used to save sensitive information directly to Stripe.
+For instance a customer's credit card number is saved directly to Stripe.

 #### 1. Create and confirm your free Stripe account